ryukinix/8bit-letter/README.md

 # 8bit-letter

-This repository contains a prototype of a 8-bit letter using pygame.
+This repository contains a prototype of a 8-bit letter using python + pygame_sdl.

 ## Installation

-You do **need** of:
+You will **need** of:
   * [Python](https://www.python.org/)
   * [Pygame](http://www.pygame.org/download.shtml)